Public child welfare social workers serve some of the most vulnerable children, youth and families in need in the state of California.

 Application and Selection Process

 Prospective Child Welfare Scholars submit an application to the program along with their application for admission to the Berkeley MSW Program.
 Child Welfare Scholars Program applications are submitted directly to the online application for admission.
-The Graduate Application for Fall 2020 Admission will open in early September 2019, and the application deadline is December 2, 2019.
+The Graduate Application for Fall 2021 Admission will open on September 15, 2020, and the application deadline is December 1, 2020.

 Eligible students who have been accepted for admission to the MSW Program may apply to be considered for the Child Welfare Scholars Program.
 Selected applicants are invited to a panel interview with Berkeley MSW Program faculty and county child welfare agency representatives as part of the selection process, which occurs simultaneously with the annual admissions cycle each academic year.